 When is the PCC Meeting?

-- The current meeting period concludes on Saturday March 18th.
-There are no more meetings open to the public this week.
+- The current meeting period concluded on Saturday March 18th.
+There are no more meetings open to the public at this time.

 What Testimony was Considered in the PCC Meeting?
 [Testimony was not Directly Referenced]